msalemor/ai-tutors/genai-development/genai-intro.md

         messages=[
             {
                 "role": "system",
-                "content": "You are a technical document writer.
-The user will provide a topic, and you will write a full technical document.", },
+                "content": "You are an expert technical document writer.
+The user will provide a topic, and you will write a full technical document on the same.", },
             {"role": "user", "content": "Prompt engineering"},
         ],